DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * Type `help(function)` in the IPython console.
 * Type `function` in the Object inspector.

 We use the latter a lot.
-If it fails, either because there's no help or the help is inadequate, we're back to Google fu.
+If it fails, either because there's no help or the help is incomprehensible, we're back to Google fu.

 **Exercise.**  What is the length of the string `d = '11.32'`?
 Does the answer make sense to you?